 - Application Information

-A list of information related to this instance of Dundas BI.
-This section includes the following information:
+Information related to this instance of Dundas BI, including the following:

 - Instance version.